 There is a very small chance that this test can give a positive result that is wrong (a false positive result).
 Your healthcare provider will work with you to determine how best to care for you based on the test results along with medical history, and your symptoms.

 If your test results are positive the Campus COVID Support Team (CCST) will reach out to you to discuss your next steps.
-You will be directed to contact either the Colonial Health Center (students), Employee Health (faculty and staff), or your primary care physician.
+You will be directed to contact either the Colonial Health Center (students), GW Occupational Health program (faculty and staff), or your primary care physician.
 Additionally, you will be advised not to come to campus and to isolate based on CDC guidelines.
 Your provider will provide additional information on isolation and how you will be cleared to return to on-campus classes or work.
 Once you have a positive test you will be excused from the viral PCR testing for a total of 90 days.

 If you test positive for COVID-19 antibodies, you could have been infected with the coronavirus previously, whether or not you ever developed symptoms of the disease.